LSSTDESC/ObsStrat/README.md

   vii.
 What is further work / slight modifications to survey strategy thought about?

-Add: Summarized rankings of different strategies/choices considered ranging from ‘Ideal’ to ‘Science Disabling’.
-Associated Figure-of-merits with each choice given if possible.

 Add: Summary of how external (non-LSST) can be used, and what changes in terms of final rankings/preferences assuming external data